yuv418/flim/app/rest_api/API_FORMAT.md

 ### Finding and Using URLs

 With access URLs, you can append `/by-<column_name>` in order to access the model by a certain value.
 For example, if we wanted to access the user with `id` 3291, we would send a GET request to `/api/user/by-id/3291`.
 Similarly, if we wanted to access posts with topic "Announcements", we would send our GET request to `/api/user/by-topic/Announcement`.
+With delete URLs, you must append a valid column identifier.
+With modify URLs, you must append a valid column identifier along with the new values for the columns that you wish to alter.

 Model|Access URL|Add URL|Modify URL|Delete URL